jackc/pgx/README.md

 pgx includes support for the common data types like integers, floats, strings, dates, and times that have direct mappings between Go and SQL.
-Support can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go by the types implementing Scanner, TextEncoder, and optionally BinaryEncoder.
-To enable binary format for custom types, a prepared statement must be used and the field description of the returned field must have FormatCode set to BinaryFormatCode.
+Support can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go by the types implementing Scanner and Encoder.
 See example_custom_type_test.go for an example of a custom type for the PostgreSQL point type.

 ### Null Mapping